googlefonts/gf-docs/Spec/README.md

 ## QA

-The quality assurance process if fairly strict in comparison most foundries and for good reasons.
-The Google Fonts font apis are non-versioned.
-This means that all users will recieve the same fonts.
-If we make an update to an existing family and radically alter it, it will affect existing users.
+The quality assurance process is fairly strict in comparison to most foundries, and for good reasons.
+The Google Fonts font APIs are non-versioned.
+This means that all users receive the same fonts.
+If we make an update to an existing family, and radically alter it, it will affect existing users.
 The following general rules apply:

 **Family is already on Google Fonts**